 DoW’s fifth vehicle hits the road with the generous support of Whole Foods.

 WeHOPE’s RV Safe Parking program launches in partnership with the City of East Palo Alto.
-CZI provides lead gift in support of program.
+CZI provides a lead gift in support of the program.

 WeHOPE provides DoW service support to first responders fighting the Paradise Fires.